The Surrender of Breda: Background

 The Surrender of Breda depicts a military victory, the 1624 Siege of Breda, during the Eighty Years War.
-This war began due to a revolt against Philip II of Spain by the Seventeen Provinces, which today includes the Netherlands, Belgium and Luxembourg.
+This war began due to a revolt against Philip II of Spain by the Seventeen Provinces, which today includes the Netherlands, Belgium and Luxembourg, led by William of Orange, which led to the independence of the seven northern provinces, called the United Provinces (of the Netherlands), referred in history as the Dutch Republic.
+The southern provinces, including Flanders, Luxembourg and the others, were restored to Spanish rule due to the military and political talent of the Duke of Parma, especially at the Siege of Antwerp (1584–1585).
+Hence, these provinces became known as the Spanish Netherlands.

 Velázquez captured the end of the battle, as he also differentiated the two sides: the Dutch and the Spanish.
 The painting presents the Spanish as a strong force, while including both sides of the battle and depicting facial expressions of fatigue that reflect the reality of war.

 The painting was commissioned by Philip IV of Spain between 1630 and 1635 for the palace of Buen Retiro along the eastern city limits of Madrid.
 The painting was intended to glorify the military accomplishments and acquisition by the Spanish, uplifting Philip IV.
 At the time, Spain was in economic decline.
 The Surrender of Breda was displayed in the Hall of Realms with nineteen other paintings.

 The decoration of the Hall of Realms was directed by the Spanish minister, Gaspar de Guzmán, Count-Duke of Olivares.
 Velazquez was requested to paint relating to the subject of horse riding, one battle scene, and The Surrender of Breda.
 This work completed by Velazquez represents the most significant and undaunted painting in the Hall of Realms, as well as one of Velazquez's best works.
 Through the hundreds of paintings that Guzmán made use of, The Surrender of Breda would become the most important piece in the Hall of Realms.